 You must make sure you search the Archives and Manuscripts Catalogue, as the India Office collection is not included in the British Library’s main search catalogue.
 To start your search type in the full name of your officer.
 If the file has survived it should appear near the top of the search results with the officer’s surname first.
 Most officers are recorded by their full name but there are a handful listed by initial only.
 However, their unit and date of first commission is usually recorded so you should be able to work out if you have the correct soldier.
 Use the Indian Army List to work out when an officer was first commissioned.
 If you have no success try searching just the officer’s surname.

-I offer a copying service for Indian Army service records which most files costing between £10 and £16.
+I offer a copying service for Indian Army service records for British officers.

 Searching for an Officer’s Service Record at the National Archives

 To look for an officer’s file at the National Archives, you will need to search two parts of the catalogue:

 - WO 339 – Service records of officers who finished serving before 31 March 1922.

 - WO 374- Records of officers given a Territorial Commission.

 These service records were part of a supplementary series of files held on officers and the main files were destroyed during in 1940 during the Blitz.
 The records will usually contain official documents relating to a soldier’s service before they joined the Indian Army and possibly a copy of their original application for a commission.
 I have written a detailed step by step guide to finding officers service records at the British Library:

 Captain Robert Frank Clothier, 13th Rajputs who was killed in action at Tanga, German East Africa on 3 November 1914.
 In common with other British Indian Army officers who died during the war, there is no service record for Clothier.
 However, his confidential reports have survived which offer a good insight into his career and personality.
 Clothier’s final confidential report from his commanding officer for 1913-14 is transcribed below: